National Film Board of Canada: Ross McLean administration

 Grierson lacked strong support in the Canadian government and some of his films received opposition from members of the government.
 Inside Fighting Russia was criticized for its support of the Russian Revolution and Balkan Powderkeg for criticizing the United Kingdom's policy in the Balkans.
 Grierson and the NFB were attacked during the onset of the Cold War.
 The Federal Bureau of Investigation created a file on Grierson in 1942, due to the World in Action newsreel being considered too left-wing.
 Leo Dolan, an ally of Hepburn and the head of the Canadian Government Travel Bureau, accused Grierson of being Jewish and a Co-operative Commonwealth Federation supporter.
 The Gouzenko Affair implicated Freda Linton, one of Grierson's secretaries, and the organization was criticized by the Progressive Conservative Party for subversive tendencies, financial waste, and being a monopoly.
 Grierson was also accused of being involved, but was proven not to be.

 During McLean's tenure film production was divided into four units in 1948.
 Unit A dealt with agriculture, non-English, and interpretative films, Unit B dealt with sponsored, scientific, cultural, and animated films, Unit C dealt with theatrical, newsreels, tourist, and travel films, and Unit D dealt with international affairs and special projects.
 This system continued until its abolition on 28 February 1964 when it had seven units, five English-language and two French-language.

 In 1947, Grant McLean, the cousin of the NFB commissioner, shot The People Between and the Secretary of State for External Affairs's department stated that some parts of the film were too favorable towards the Chinese Communist Party.
 Quebec Premier Maurice Duplessis had NFB films removed from schools using accusations of communism.

 The Royal Canadian Mounted Police discovered that an employee for the NFB's Production Division, who was a communist, took photos of top-secret military equipment.
 The Department of National Defence prohibited the NFB from making films for it.
 Ross McLean followed the recommendations of the department and declared the NFB a vulnerable agency and the RCMP requested the firing of 36 employees.
 The RCMP requested him to fire a list of employees, McLean refused to fire any employees without their disloyalty being proven.
 He was not reappointed as commissioner and replaced by William Arthur Irwin in 1950.
 Irwin reduced the demand and only three were fired.

+Vincent Paquette became the NFB's first French-Canadian filmmaker in 1941, and directed La Cité de Notre-Dame, the board's first in-house French-language film, in 1942.
+The number of French-Canadian employees grew to seventeen by 1945, and a quarter of the board's budget was spent on French productions.
+Seventy English films were released by the board in 1949, while four French films were released.
+The Massey Commission and Gratien Gélinas, a member of the NFB's Board of Governors, called for an improvement in French-language productions, but Duplessis opposed it.